solid/solid-spec/README.md

 For example, the container `https://example.org/data/` will have a corresponding ACL resource with the URI: `https://example.org/data/.acl`.
 A resource `https://example.org/data/test` will have a corresponding ACL resource at `https://example.org/data/test.acl`

 WAC policies are applied to resources, instead of triples.
-This means policies can be set for LDPRs as well as for LDPCs.
+This means that policies can be set for LDPRs as well as for LDPCs.
 A special case is applied to LDPCs, where policies can be defined as "default" for everything in a container, meaning that all the members of that specific container will inherited them.

 More information on Web Access Control can be found here: https://www.w3.org/wiki/WebAccessControl.